yt-project/unyt/docs/usage.rst

 Other Unit Systems
 ------------------

-The ``unyt`` library currently has built-in support for a number of unit systems, as detailed in the table below.
+The :mod:`unyt` library currently has built-in support for a number of unit systems, as detailed in the table below.
 Note that all unit systems currently use "radian" as the base angle unit.